-Net loss for the three months ended July 31, 2008, resulted from the decrease in sales and the higher engineering and production costs on certain satellite programs as discussed above.
-The fiscal year 2008 results were positively impacted by the investment gain recorded on the sale of a portion of the Company's investment in Morion which offset the prior year quarter's operating loss.
-The Company expects to realize improved gross and operating margins in the subsequent quarters of fiscal year 2009 and anticipates that it will report a profit for the full year.
+Net loss for the six and three month periods ended October 31, 2008, resulted from the decrease in revenues, the higher engineering and production costs on certain satellite programs and increases to inventory reserves as discussed above.
+The fiscal year 2008 results were positively impacted by the investment gain recorded on the sale of a portion of the Company's investment in Morion.
+The Company expects to realize improved gross and operating margins in the remaining quarters of fiscal year 2009 and anticipates that it will report a profit for the second half of the year.